 Media that can be searched using the eMM Dart media monitoring tool include classic broadcast media such as TV and radio, press, podcast, web text and also web TV sources.
 In addition, the sentiment can be analysed, allowing to discover how the campaign is perceived by the audience.

-Above all, the basis for a successful BTL campaign is the precise definition of a target group and response to their needs – in a way that surprises.
+Above all, the baseline for a successful BTL campaign is the precise definition of a target group and a response to fit their needs – in a way that surprises.
 So be creative and strike a new path that will inspire your target group – who knows?
 Maybe your next campaign will hit a nerve and your company will soon be a topic of conversation in the media!